CC-RMD-EpiBio/QA4IE/README.md

-# QA4IE: A Quality Assurance Tool for Information Extraction and Text Classification
+# QA4IE: A Quality Assurance Tool for Information Extraction

 This open source package implements a series of components required for comprehensive quality assurance on annotations created using GATE